Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Sciences

-Abstract: The project aims to develop a low-power urban vertical-axis wind turbine connected to the power grid on the Triolet campus.
-This multidisciplinary project primarily draws on expertise in mechanical engineering (manufacturing the support structure, optimizing the conversion of wind kinetic energy) and electrical engineering (developing a high-performance generator/converter system).
-System supervision (SCADA, which stands for “Supervisory Control and Data Acquisition”) is also a central component of the project.
+Abstract: The project aims to develop a low-power, grid-connected urban vertical-axis wind turbine on the Triolet campus.
+This multidisciplinary project primarily draws on expertise in mechanical engineering (manufacturing the support structure, optimizing the conversion of wind kinetic energy) and electrical engineering (developing a high-performance generator/converter unit).
+System monitoring (SCADA, which stands for “Supervisory Control and Data Acquisition”) is also a central component of the project.

-ECOFORUM: (University of Montpellier’s Training Program in Ecological Transition) – Environmental assessment of biodiversity, air quality, and climate change for the University of Montpellier’s training program in ecological transition
+ECOFORUM: (University of Montpellier’s Training Program on Ecological Transition) – Environmental assessment of biodiversity, air quality, and climate change for the University of Montpellier’s training program on ecological transition

 Project Leader: Jean-Michel MARIN